5 Myths About Recycling

 However, an equally glaring challenge is that many Americans simply do not understand the value of recycling and have fallen prey to some common myths that recycling isn’t “worth it.”

-Let’s dispel five of those myths today.
+There are a number of myths about recycling out there.
+Let’s dispel five of those recycling myths today.

-Myth #1 – It Is Better To Shred Documents Yourself Before Recycling.
+Myth #1 – It is Better to Shred Documents Yourself Before Recycling

 Attempting to recycle pre-shredded paper results in more waste during the process as the fibers have been shortened by shredding and often fall through the screen.
 Additionally, shredded documents may contain stickers, credit cards and plastic envelope windows that cannot be recycled with paper and can actually damage recycling equipment.